teadetime/softdesFinal/index.md

 title: Olin Course Scheduling Assistant
 description: some description
 ---
-## Super Big Picture overview!
+## A Super Big Picture overview!
 Hi Guys!
 We're [Nathan Faber](https://github.com/teadetime "@teadetime") and [Adi Ramachandran](https://github.com/aramachandran7 "@teadetime"), two first years at the Olin College of Engineering.
 For our Software Design course final project, we decided to **build a command-line based course scheduling tool to help students intelligently plan their academic course progression at the Olin College of Engineering**.

 Built with over 1000 lines of python code, the tool **enables students to build a schedule that meets graduation and major requirements and fulfills all course prerequisites, based on information scraped from the Olin online Course Catalog.**
 We as students recognize the difficulty in choosing courses when you must balance interesting options and ones that fulfill your essential graduation and major requirements.
 We also recognize the superiority of command-line-based user interfaces. **Scroll down to learn more about our work!**

-## What is this/ What does this do!?
+## Who we are, and why we did this.
+Nathan and Adi are both big fans of software and writing high quality, repoducable code.
+For our software design project, we decided we wanted to do something with real impact - even within the walls of our own school.

+Worrying about graduating isn't fun!
+As students we both see this process as a huge stress and thought that we could do something about it.
+By taking in all course offerings and major requirements we believe that we can help students make quicker, more informed decisions when building a course schedule for their time in college.

+## More details, and some results!

-Here we have built a student course scheduling assistant/tool for Olin College of Engineering.
-This Python Command Line tool can be used to achieve several different results.
-One option is to simply input your schedule as it sits and validate for any errors like a lack of pre-reqs, and track degree and requirement progress(See first image). ~~Another option is to generate a slew of schedules that help you plan out for less-than-ideal situations where you can't take the classes you desire.~~ This tool allows students to quickly and easily generate potential course schedules so that they can be prepared for potential changes.
-Students can easily view, maintain, build, and test many different schedules to determine their best option.
+In essence, we built a student course scheduling assistant/tool for Olin College of Engineering.
+This Python Command Line tool can be used to help a student build up their schedule, providing course recommendations based on requirements along the way, or could simply be used to validate a schedule and ensure that it meets all graduating and major requirements.
+This tool allows students to quickly and easily generate potential course schedules so that they can be prepared for potential changes in course offerings, etc. Students can easily view, maintain, build, and test many different schedules iteratively to determine the option that is best for them.
 Schedules are stored as a readable .txt file (second picture below)

+Here's a quick screenshot of where this is right now:

 INSERT ERROR IMAGE

 INSERT TEXT FILE SNIPPET

-## Results/What this does
-This tool can be used to achieve several different results.

-INSERT RESULT .TXT FILE IMAGES

-## Who made this?
-This project was co-developed by [Nathan Faber](https://github.com/teadetime "@teadetime") and [Adi Ramachandran](https://github.com/aramachandran7 "@teadetime") for the Olin community and as a project for the course Software Design at [Olin College of Engineering](https://github.com/olin).

-## Why did we do this?
-Worrying about graduating isn't fun!
-We are both students at Olin and saw this as a stress and thought that we could do something about it.
-By taking in all course offerings and major requirements we believe that we can help students make quicker, more informed decisions when building a course schedule for their time in college.
-Here's a quick screenshot of where this is right now:

-Though the details will be different for each project, show off what your software can do!
-Screenshots and video are likely helpful.
-Include graphs or other data if appropriate.

-## Project Evolution
+## Our Project Evolution
 Our original goals for this project were centered around making the scheduling process entirely automatic.
 This would allow students to basically see many different permutations of their schedule and see if ceratin choices significantly limited their options or potential to graduate.

 It became clear early on that while this may have been possible, we lacked a lot of data that would make this data useful.
 We scoped the project down to an assistant that would help students understand which courses they needed to take for requirements, would let students build schedules iteratively, providing advice and recommendations along the way, adn would easily let students store different variations of their custom schedules.
 This was a logical choice because it was more realistic and would require a similar architecture, but would be a more usable and useful end product.
 This meant that moving forward we wouldn't need to do a complete redesign to implement more automatic approaches.